dsully/sith-language-server/README.md

 ### sith.interpreter

 Path to a Python interpreter to use to run the LSP server.
+If this setting is set `sith` won't search automatically for a Python interpreter.

 - type: `string`
 - default: `null`